 28: Try The Drink That’s Bigger Than Vodka – Soju

 When you think of the world’s biggest spirit brand, you probably think of Vodka.
 Little do most people know that the world’s largest spirit brand is Jinro Soju.
 Soju is Korea’s national drink and consumed regularly by many Koreans.
 Being only 14% in strength and costing less than 2,000 won (about $2) for a bottle in a convenience store, it is easy to see why this drink is so popular.

 Soju by itself doesn’t taste of much, but mixing it with maekju (Korean for beer) makes a drink called somaek, vastly improving the two individual drinks.
 Of course, if that doesn’t sound sweet enough for you, there are a range of fruit flavoured sojus that make drinking (and getting drunk!) a lot easier.
 Popular flavours include peach, tangerine, and grape.
 Cheers!

 29: Explore Jeju Island – A True Wonder Of Nature

-One of Korea’s most famous tourist attractions, and labelled as one of the New 7 Wonders of Nature, this island has an impressive array of natural environments to explore – from beaches to volcanoes, lava tubes, tea plantations and millions of beautiful flowers.
+One of Korea’s most famous tourist attractions, and labelled as one of the New 7 Wonders of Nature, Jeju Island has an impressive array of natural environments to explore – from beaches to volcanoes, lava tubes, tea plantations and millions of beautiful flowers.
 This is one of my personal favourites of these unique Korean experiences and I never get bored of visiting this island paradise.